Relieve me of this comfort, derived in darkness. Free me of tradition. Kick the pedestal out from underneath me,

 And I wish never

 S E E D S

-There is a chance given to each of us, who stumbles across the eloquently worded and arranged thoughts of those who have taken the time to scribble them down, every time one of these uniquely-minded humans marks a tangible record of his or her appreciation for the true nature of reality.
-That particular moment in time is weaved into the poetry and awaits perhaps the next century of descendants, to live again, as seeds in the minds of those that seek a more mindful humanity.
-Born, are brilliant, rational, human ideas, superseding many millennia of superstitious hindering.
+There is a chance given to each of us, who stumbles across the eloquently worded and arranged thoughts of those who have taken the time to scribble them down; every time one of these uniquely-minded humans marks a tangible record of appreciation for nature of reality, some curious unknown descendant stands a chance at discovering the beauty of science.
+That particular moment in time is weaved into the writing and awaits perhaps the next century of descendants, to live again, as seeds in the minds of those that seek a more mindful humanity.
+Born, are brilliant, rational, human ideas, superseding millennia of superstitious hindering.